GluuFederation/gluu-gateway/README.md

 Gluu Gateway configuration successful!!! https://localhost:1338
 ```
 If you see the above message it means installation was successful.
 To login
-to the Gluu Gateway admin portal, make an ssh tunnel on port 1338 from your
+to the Gluu Gateway admin portal, create an ssh tunnel on port 1338 from your
 workstation to the Gluu Gateway server, and point your browser at
 `https://localhost:1338`